 Then our daughter was born, and we came to realize how deeply unprepared we actually were.
 I used maybe ten percent of the things we registered for.
 The birth class covered the basics but addressed nothing related to the real possibility of birth trauma when things don’t go as planned.
 The breastfeeding class gave me a sense of what to expect but I was completely unprepared for the pressure and fear that would come with feeding my child the “best” way, and had no idea what to do when the fever and pain of mastitis hit me at 6 weeks.
 I’m really glad we took a CPR class just in case, but I wish I had been as vigilant about preparing my support team for resuscitating us with a break and sleep when we found ourselves fantasizing about escaping the never-ending cycle of feeding and trying to soothe our baby back to sleep.

 Both my births ended up being cesarean belly births.
 They both left me with scars, but the first was a gnarly, vulnerable, and painful scar.
 This felt parallel to my postpartum experience that first time around.
 During my second cesarean belly birth my doctor had to cut off that scar to open me up to meet my child.
 I was more prepared this time, and this was reflected both in our postpartum experience and in how that wound physically and metaphorically healed the second time around.
-I’d like to share the stories of those scars with you here, in hopes that YOU are better prepared, because you deserve it, and because I want to leave the world of perinatal wellness better than I found it for my daughter and my son.
+I’d like to share 5 things connected to the stories of those scars with you here, in hopes that YOU are better prepared, because you deserve it, and because I want to leave the world of perinatal wellness better than I found it for my daughter and my son.

 5 things I want you to know about postpartum